 Dark green highlighting: Requires further investigation; all resolved meanwhile.

-Yellow highlighting: Sensitive issue; requires further investigations; all resolved meanwhile.
+Yellow highlighting: Sensitive issue; requires further investigations.

 Metrics MA1, ML2, ML3: TSB is very well aware of the sensitivity of privacy information of delegates (names, affiliation, e-mail addresses etc), and such information can only be collected, processed and disclosed if it is justified in light of the well-established data principle of data minimization, which requires the processing of only those data which are adequate, relevant, and limited to what is necessary in relation to the purposes for which they are processed.
 While ITU is not subject to regional laws on data protection (e.g. EU GDPR), it does adhere to the Personal Data Protection and Privacy Principles adopted by the UN High-Level Committee on Management (HLCM) on 11 October 2018.